15-year-old Wyomissing actor lands role in 'Hillbilly Elegy' alongside Glenn Close

 Owen Asztalos is a sophomore at Wyomissing Junior-Senior High School.
 He is now sharing the silver screen with Glenn Close and Amy Adams.

-"I'm very proud of it, he tells me.
+"I'm very proud of it," he says.
 "It's nice being in a small town like this because everybody has known me since I was a little baby.
 Nobody treats me differently."

 Owen says he's the ham of the family, known for always putting on a show and impersonating Elvis Presley.